*Updated November 2022

 The company has set out to save more than 16.5 billion m³ of water and treat 13 billion m³ of water for reuse.
 Additionally, it plans to provide access to clean water and sanitation solutions for at least 20 million people living at the base of the global economic pyramid.
 Xylem aims to power its major facilities with 100% renewable energy and recycle 100% of the process water for its operations.

-By 2021, Xylem has made significant progress towards reaching its 2025 targets.
+By 2021, Xylem has made significant progress toward reaching its 2025 targets.
 Its 2020 milestones include treating 4.3 billion m³ of water for reuse, representing 33% of its 2025 cumulative goal, and preventing 1.4 billion m³ of polluted water from flooding communities or entering local waterways.

 Additionally, it achieved a reduction of 0.7 million metric tons of CO2, representing 24% of its 2050 cumulative goal.
 Furthermore, 10 of its 22 major facilities have switched to using 100% renewable energy, and two facilities use 100% process water recycling.